umerfarooq771/EmployeeAttrition/README.md

 main.py - python code used for training and saving the models.
 scoring.py - python code used for reading models from pkl files and running on new data.
 ### Data Pre-Processing
-findingCorrelation.py - finding correlation between the independent varaibles in pair as well as target. featureScaling.py - applying feature scaling using min max scaler. dataBalancing.py - applying over sampling with SMOTE dataPreProcessing.py - a Python script that contains the data preprocessing functions.
+findingCorrelation.py - finding correlation between the independent varaibles in pair as well as target.
+featureScaling.py - applying feature scaling using min max scaler.
+dataBalancing.py - applying over sampling with SMOTE.
+dataPreProcessing.py - a Python script that contains the data preprocessing functions.
 ### Models
 gradientBoosting.py - a Python script that contains the gradient boosting model implementation.